-In September 2013 Hollywood UMC was gifted the property at the corner of Cahuenga and Whipple in Toluca Lake which housed the former Toluca Lake UMC congregation.
-Renamed the North Campus of Hollywood UMC, worship services began in February 2015 at our second church site.
+In September 2013 Hollywood UMC was gifted the property at the corner of Cahuenga and Whipple in Toluca Lake, CA. which housed the former Toluca Lake UMC congregation.
+Renamed Harmony Toluca Lake – a campus of Hollywood UMC, worship services began in February 2015 at our second church site.

-Rev. Kathy Cooper Ledesma is the 14th Senior Pastor of Hollywood UMC.
+Rev. Kathy Cooper Ledesma is the 14th Senior Pastor of both Hollywood UMC and Harmony Toluca Lake Campuses.

 Situated within the tower at the Hollywood Campus is our historic Martindale Carillon, dedicated on December 8, 1945.
 These tubular bells were donated by the Charles Martindale family in honor of their two children who died on July 20, 1907 when the S.S.
 Columbia collided with the freighter S.S.
 Livingston.